Working from home has its benefits. No commute time, for one. However, you may soon start to suffer from couch-potato syndrome.

-- It’s Australia friendly.
-Lots of calorie counting apps are designed for the US, but My Fitness Pal has all the right measurements and food products for Australia.
+- It’s metric-friendly.
+Lots of calorie-counting apps are designed for the US, but My Fitness Pal has all the right measurements and food products for countries using the metric system.

 - It’s tailored for you.
 My Fitness Pal takes into account things like height, weight, gender, activity level and personal fitness goals.